 Under this new amendment, Subsection 17A(6) of the MACC Amended Act stipulates that a ‘person associated‘ with a ‘commercial organisation‘ may include directors, partners, and employees of the commercial organisation, as well as any person ‘who performs services for or on behalf of the commercial organisation‘.

 Thus, a commercial organisation will not only be liable for bribery by its shareholders, boards of directors, partners, or management, but also its employees regardless of their position or function, as the question ‘person associated‘ with a commercial organisation is determined by reference to all the relevant circumstances and not merely by reference to the nature of the relationship between the person and the organisation.
 A commercial organisation could also be liable for bribery by its agents or distributors and potentially, joint venture partners.

-PENALTY: A commercial organisation who commits an offence under Section 17A of the MACC Amendment Act shall, upon conviction, be liable to:
+PENALTY: A commercial organisation that commits an offence under Section 17A of the MACC Amendment Act shall, upon conviction, be liable to:

 - a fine not less than 10 times of the value of the bribe, or RM1 million, whichever is higher, or

 - an imprisonment for a term not exceeding 20 years, or